Venomics: The Current State and Methodology of Venomics

 Retrospectively, venomics has made a lot of progress in sequencing and creating accurate models of toxic molecules through current advanced methods.
 Through these methods, global categorisation of venoms has also taken place, with previously studied venoms being documented and widely available.
 An example of this would be the ‘Animal toxin annotation project’ (Provided by the UniProtKB/Swiss-Prot), which is a database that aims to provide a high quality and freely available source of protein sequences, 3D structures and functional information on thousands of animal venom/poisons.
 So far, they have categorised over 6,500 toxins (Both venoms & poisons) at the protein-level, with the overall UniProt organisation having reviewed over 500,000 proteins and provided the proteomes of 100,000 organisms.
 However, even with today's technology the deconstruction and cataloguing of the individual components of what makes up an animal's venom takes a large amount of time and resources due to the overwhelming amount of molecules that are found in a single venom sample.
 This is complicated further when there are some animals (I.e. Cone snails) that can change the complexity and make-up of their venom depending on the circumstances (Offensive related or defensive related matters) of the envenoming.
 Furthermore, inter-specific differences exist between male and female of a species with their venoms varying in quantities and toxicity.

 A typical workflow for the isolation and screening of compounds found in venom.

-Professor Juan J. Calvete is a prolific researcher in venomics at the biomedical institute in Valencia and has extensively explained the process involved in untangling and analysing venom (Once in 2007 and recently in 2017.
+Professor Juan J. Calvete is a researcher in venomics at the biomedical institute in Valencia and has extensively explained the process involved in untangling and analysing venom (Once in 2007 and recently in 2017.)